stenslae/PulsarSideChannel/pulsar_report.md

 ### What is a Side-Channel Attack?

-- **Side-Channel Attacks** (SCA) are noninvasive attacks that target the implementation of a cryptographic algorithm instead of exploiting statistical/mathematical weaknesses.
-SCAs are divided into two main categories: Active Attacks and Passive Attacks.
+- **Side-Channel Attacks (SCA) are noninvasive attacks that target the implementation of a cryptographic algorithm instead of exploiting statistical/mathematical weaknesses.**
 	- **Active Attacks** include fault injections such as EM interference, laser glitching, and clock pin tampering.
 The goal of these attacks is to use side channel techniques to alter the behavior of a device, such as making the device skip instructions or reveal secret information.
-- **Passive Attacks** exploit physical information leaking from various channels/sources including power consumption, time taken for a computation, and electromagnetic (EM) radiation.
+	- **Passive Attacks** observe information a device unintentionally leaks through power usage, timing, or EM signals.
 The goal of these attacks is to use side channel techniques to expose device secrets.

-For example, if a device consumes more power computing a `1` compared to a `0`, monitoring power usage can easily expose information and extract the secret key of the cipher.
-- This project focuses on **passive electromagnetic side-channel attacks.** EM SCA focuses on measuring electromagnetic waves emitted from integrated circuits (ICs) during operation.
-EM waves are produced as current flows across a device, oftentimes where transistor and switching activities occur with changing inputs in turn will generate the most EM signals.
-EM emanations can be both intentional and unintentional.
+- This project focuses on passive electromagnetic (EM) SCAs, which measure EM emissions from integrated circuits (ICs) during operation.
+EM signals are strongest where current switches rapidly, especially during transistor activity.
-- **Intentional EM emanations** are from current flowing, with sharp rising edges.
-These are observable across full frequency bands.
-With these emanations, the EM response of the critical data path is attempted to be isolated, typically by targeting a higher frequency band with a small and senstive EM probe.
+	- **Intentional EM emanations** come from normal current flow and are observable across full frequency bands.
+Attackers try to isolate the data path using a small, sensitive EM probes at higher frequencies.
-- **Unintentional EM emanations** are produced by electric and electromagnetic coupling between components, which is a phenomenon that can generate a comprimising signal within ICs.
-Coupled components can generate signals that are modulated, either with amplitude and frequency, depending on the component.
+ 	- **Unintentional EM emanations** result from electrical/EM coupling between components, which generates modulated signals that may reveal internal behavior.

+- There are multiple techniques/strategies used by attackers to determine secrets in EM signals.
-- **Simple EM Analysis** (SEMA) is when an attacker obtains a single time domain trace to directly gain knowledge about the device.
-SEMA can only work when an attacker has prior knowledge about the device, and an individual attempts to obtain critical information- oftentimes a sequence of transitions at startup on a device can include information about device secrets.
+	- **Simple EM Analysis** (SEMA) uses one time-domain trace to directly gain knowledge about the device.
+SEMA can only work when an attacker has prior knowledge about the device.
+Oftentimes, startup patterns on a device include information about device secret keys.
-- **Differential EM Analysis** (DEMA) is when an attacker exploits information that is not visually observable.
-Oftentimes, this involves using a self-referencing approach where an analyzed signal is compared with the signal at a different time or location on the device.
-This type of analysis can be done when an attacker does not know much about a device, and can expose how a signal propagates in a device and identify functional and structural details in a device.
-The exposed information can help reverse engineer the device or assist in providing information to disable security policies within systems.
+	- **Differential EM Analysis** (DEMA) extracts non-visible information from the device, which is especially useful for unknown devices.
+This involves using a self-referencing approach where an analyzed signal is compared with the signal at a different time or location on the device.
+DEMA exposes how signals propagate and the internal strcutural details of a device, which can assist in reverse engineering devices.

-- **EM SCA Countermeasures** include shielding ICs and improving circuit designs to reduce the coupling so that unintentional emanations are reduced.
-Additionally, by having devices compute dummy bits, attackers can struggle to differentiate between critical data and dummy bits in the event of a successful EM SCA.
+- **EM SCA Countermeasures** include  IC shielding, reducing circuit coupling, and adding noise such as dummy computations to hide real data.

 ### Project Goals